Particle production in a bouncing universe: Particle production in cosmology

-The bottom subfigure shows particle production in the selected modes.
+For a bouncing universe, we performed the simulation from $t=-\tau$ till $t=\tau$ with volume discretization $\lambda=1$ and $\Delta t = 0.01$.
+The results are in the right column of figure \ref{fig:figure1}.
+The top subfigure displays the evolution of volume.
+The central one shows particle production in the selected modes.
 It indicates that particle production initially rises, sharply peaks at the bounce, and then varies steadily.
-Notably, the number of particles for $k=0.001$ is lesser than that for $k=0.01$ despite the former's being the lighter mode.
-This trend is apparent in the right column of Fig. \ref{fig:f6}, which shows the particle production spectrum across $10^3$ modes at $t=500$.
+Notably, the number of particles for $k=0.001$ is lesser than that for $k=0.1$ despite the former being the lighter mode.
+This trend is apparent in the bottom subfigure, which shows the particle production spectrum across $10^5$ modes at the final time.
 It is qualitatively different from those of the contracting and expanding universes.
-Specifically, the spectrum shows suppression of the lighter and heavier modes (in terms of particle production) with a peak in the middle.
+Specifically, the spectrum shows suppression of particle production in the lighter and heavier modes with a peak in the middle.

-We also observe that this spectrum resembles a Planckian blackbody spectrum.
-In terms of wavenumber, the spectral energy density is

-where $T$ is temperature and $A$ is an overall normalization.
-We note that the precise normalization in the Planck formula comes about from the detailed analysis in the context of a black body to give the energy emitted per unit time per unit solid angle per unit frequency; since we do not perform the detailed calculation for our spectrum, we allow for the normalization parameter $A$ in fitting rather than having the only parameter $T$ as in Planck's formula.
-The result of fitting Planck's formula to our spectrum is shown in Fig. \ref{fig:f9}; the parameter values turn out to be $A\approx 9.5 \times 10^5$ and $T\approx3.4\times 10^{-2}$ with least-squares regression coefficient $R^{2}\approx 0.90$.